Chien09/Blog-React/README.md

 # Blog-React

-This is a blog MERN Web Application project.
-The website is built using React framework and JavaScript, as well as, HTML and CSS.
-React API tools used includes browser router, link, useNavigate, useLocation, useEffect, and hooks.
+This is a blog Web Application project.
+The website is built using a MERN stack which includes the use of React framework, JavaScript, Node, MongoDB Atlas, as well as, HTML and CSS.
+React API tools used includes browser router, link, useNavigate, useLocation, useEffect, and other hooks.
 Implemented all CRUD operations on the database.

 Website Link (Project is deployed onto Heroku) --> https://react-weather-web-application.herokuapp.com